-Last week’s Chilean earthquake and Tsunami alert here in New Zealand, prompted us to have a think about what we know about Tsunami survival and preparation.
+It seems more common to hear about Tsunami’s occurring around the world these days.
+We’ve had a few Tsunami alerts here in New Zealand in recent years too.
+These prompted us to have a think about what we know about Tsunami survival and preparation.

 A question from our worried 7 year old about whether a tsunami could reach us, was answered with we are too high for one to reach us here.
 But while we knew we weren’t at risk, we realised we didn’t know the answer to what height above sea level was at risk.

 Perhaps you don’t either?

 How do you determine if you’re at risk of a Tsunami?

 The short answer is anyone living, working (and don’t forget holidaying) on any part of the New Zealand coast is at risk of a tsunami.
 To what height above sea level and what distance inland depends however on the local topography and of course the size of the wave (or waves, as there can be more than one)

 Many of the city or regional councils have undertaken studies and some have even put together maps showing what areas are most at risk.